Prorickey/Prorickey-API/README.md

 # Prorickey-API
 The api I use in my Minecraft plugins

+### Credits
+- [CyberedCake](https://github.com/CyberedCake) - A lot of the methods are made by him